-In Campania region you can also find other versions of Limoncello, which is Meloncello, flavored with cantaloupe, or Rucolino, flavored with arugula!
+In Campania region you can also find other versions of Limoncello.
+A few examples are Meloncello, flavored with cantaloupe, and Rucolino, flavored with arugula!

 Crema di Limoncello contains milk and cream.
 It is way less alcoholic and usually we love to enjoy it as cold as gelato, so we keep it in the freezer.

 If you are looking for Italian gifts for someone, make sure you know if they have any food allergies, before buying this liquor!

 Southern Italy also offers the chance to buy cool souvenirs not many people think about.

 Did you know that Calabria is the Italian region where people eat the most spiciest food ever?

 I have never been able to eat anything flavored with Calabria red spicy peppers, they’re too strong for me!
 But they can be a great gift for those who are used to eat habanero peppers and the likes.